ashwanth10XS/to-do-list/README.md

 ## Overview

-- A Python todo list using Tkinter GUI 🖥️ manages tasks 📝 with add, delete, and list features 🗃️, offering an interactive user interface.
+- A Python todo list using Tkinter GUI 🖥️ manages tasks 📝 like add, delete, and list features 🗃️, offering an interactive user interface.

 ## Dependencies